Occupational Safety and Health Workers

 Outlook

-According to the U.S. Department of Labor, employment of occupational health and safety technicians is projected to grow 7 percent through 2028, faster than the average for all occupations.
-Employment of occupational health and safety specialists is projected to grow 6 percent through 2028, as fast as the average for all occupations.
-Because of wide public support, the economy seldom affects sa...
+According to the U.S. Department of Labor (DOL), employment of occupational health and safety technicians is projected to grow 11 percent through 2033, much faster than the average for all occupations.
+Employment of occupational health and safety specialists is projected to grow 15 percent during the same timeframe, also much faster than the average.
+Because of wide public support, the economy ...